alexrobertsonuk/ga4-for-content-designers/docs/user-journeys.md

 ### Understand the data

-The "Page referrer" dimension shows the previous URL recorded for a page view.
+The **Page referrer** dimension shows the previous URL recorded for a page view.

 This may be: